 Details about the program will emerge in the spring.
-Typically, the program last two-weeks in mid-July.
+Typically, the program last two-weeks.
 Students will participate in introductory language classes, cultural activities, and travel to a couple Chinese cities (Beijing, Xi'an, Shanghai, and perhaps others).
 Students will also try various local cuisines.

 We will hold an open information session on December 20, 2018 6:00 PM in Lincoln, NE at Nebraska Hall (Room TBA) and on January 10, 2019 6:00 PM (tentative) in Omaha, NE at the Peter Kiewit Institute (Room TBA).
 These information sessions will explain all the details to parents and students, and gather feedback and suggestions to shape the program.
 We can also be reached by e-mail and phone for more details.

 How much will it cost?